Can I grow mustard at home? Yes! You can grow mustard easily in containers or…

 Also add lemon water only once a week until the soil PH levels are good.
 Don’t try to make drastic changes with one watering.

-Used tea bags and coffee grounds will raise the acidity levels in your soil.
-Tea and coffee will also add many needed nutrients and elements such as magnesium, nitrogen , potassium, phosphorus and cooper.
+Coffee grounds will raise the acidity levels in your soil.
+It will also add many needed nutrients and elements such as magnesium, nitrogen , potassium, phosphorus and Cooper.
+Un brewed coffee is best.
+Brewed coffee ground tend to be closer to neutral

-Just lightly top dress the container with used tea or coffee then water as normal.
+Just lightly top dress the container with coffee grounds than water as normal.
 Until you soil PH comes into the right levels it would be a great idea to recycle your daily coffee grounds by adding them when you water each day.

 This method will slowly raise the PH level.
 This is the best way because it will not shock the plant.